sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 Step 4 : Attacker goes on and edits the account settings to change his email to an email address with target's domain name (`attacker@xcompany.com`) which sends an email verification link (with `verifytoken`)to that email address which doesn't even exist.

-Step 5 : Attacker uses the initially extracted token (`passtoken`) on email-verify endpoint and circumvents the protection and ends up being a member of `xCompany`.
+Step 5 : Attacker uses the initially extracted token (`passtoken`) on email-verify endpoint and circumvents the protection ending up being a member of `xCompany`.
 Profit!!

-It worked because,both the `passtoken` and `verifytoken` were still valid for his account, and the application failed to validate/differentiate it's purpose.
+It worked because, both the `passtoken` and `verifytoken` were still valid for his account, and the application failed to validate/differentiate it's purpose.

 {% highlight text %}